Updated: Feb 28

 Why we're planting five trees For Each AR Filter created (the maths)

 Working out how much CO2 an AR Filter produces hasn't been as easy as I first thought.
 There is lots of information and fancy carbon-footprint calculators on the internet so please bear with me on how I came to the magic number of five trees.

-For this example we'll be using one Instagram AR Filter as these are the most popular ones clients ask for and I make.
+For this example, we'll be using one Instagram AR Filter as these are the most popular ones clients ask for and I make.

 How much CO2 does an AR Filter produce?

 Now, this is the tricky part.
 As people who could use this Instagram AR Filter are based all around the world, it's not possible to know exactly how the energy each country produces is created and how much CO2 that creates.
-So, we're going to have to make an assumption, and for this we'll use Observable HQ.
+So, we're going to have to make an assumption, and for this, we'll use Observable HQ.
 The UK website has a handy calculator that tells us how much CO2 is produced in the UK when we download data from the internet.

 According to Observable HQ, 1mb of data downloaded from the internet produces 0.75g of CO2.
-Which means to download and use one Instagram AR Filter in the UK it would produce 3g of CO2.
+This means to download and use one Instagram AR Filter in the UK it would produce 3g of CO2.

 How much CO2 does a tree absorb?

 Now, on to the trees.
-Again this can vary as we'll never know for sure how long a tree will live for or know if it's the same species of tree being planted each time (different tree's absorb different amounts of CO2).
+Again this can vary as we'll never know for sure how long a tree will live or know if it's the same species of tree being planted each time (different trees absorb different amounts of CO2).
 So for our numbers, we'll use an average tree.
 On average a tree absorbs 25kg per year - this is according to EcoTree.Green.
 And we'll estimate that our tree will be sucking up that CO2 for forty years.
 It's likely that it'll be longer than that but we'll never know for sure, so let's say forty years.